freshrobotics/harmony_privacy_policy/README.md

 ## Privacy Policy

 1. **Camera Permission**
-   This application requests the `android.permission.CAMERA` permission solely to enable in‑app testing of real‑time object detection and classification using the device’s camera :contentReference[oaicite:0]{index=0}.
+   This application requests the `android.permission.CAMERA` permission solely to enable in‑app testing of real‑time object detection and classification using the device’s camera.

 2. **Purpose of Use**
    Captured video frames are processed locally on the device—no images or video data are stored, uploaded, or transmitted to any external servers